Convex and concave decompositions of affine $3$-manifolds: Concave affine -manifolds

 \section{Concave affine $3$-manifolds}

 In this section, we will prove Theorems \ref{thm:tfaced}, \ref{thm:caffI} and \ref{thm:caffII}.
-The first one shows that the compressible two-faced submanifolds cannot happen in general.
+The first one shows that the non-$\pi_{1}$-injective two-faced submanifolds cannot happen in general.
 In the second and third ones, we showed that a concave affine manifold with compressible boundary contains a \hyperlink{term-tsp}{toral $\pi$-submanifold}.

-Given an imbedded surface $\Sigma$ in a $3$-manifold $M$ that is either on the boundary of $M$ or is two-sided, $\Sigma$ is {\em incompressible} into $M$ if $\pi_1(\Sigma)$ injects into $\pi_1(M)$.
+Given an embedded surface $\Sigma$ in a $3$-manifold $M$ that is either on the boundary of $M$ or is two-sided, $\Sigma$ is {\em incompressible} into $M$ if $\pi_1(\Sigma)$ injects into $\pi_1(M)$.
 Otherwise, $\Sigma$ is said to be {\em compressible}.
 A simple closed curve in $\Sigma$ is {\em essential} if it is not null-homotopic in $\Sigma$.
-A compressible surface always has an essential simple closed curve that is the boundary of an imbedded disk by Dehn's Lemma.
+A compressible surface always has an essential simple closed curve that is the boundary of an embedded disk by Dehn's Lemma.